MaryEDeignan/Final_Project/README.md

 	This will start the application and open the interface in a new window.

 ### 2. **Interacting with the Interface**
 When the application launches, the interface will display recipe cards that you can swipe through.
 Each card contains information about a recipe, including its title, rating, total time, and an image.
+We are looking at adding additional information to the cards, as well adding a feauture that allows users to swipe up to see additional information.
 #### Swipe Actions: -
 - **Swipe Right**: Click and drag the card to the right to indicate you like the recipe.
 The recipes you like will be saved to `liked_recipes.csv` when you close out of the application.
 - **Swipe Left**: Click and drag the card to the left to indicate you dislike the recipe.
 The recipes you dislike will be saved to `disliked_recipes.csv` when you close out of the application.